A exploratory Canada road trip taking in Nova Scotia, Prince Edward Island and New Brunswick

 Stay: Summerside Inn B&B (Superior)

-Depart Summerside and continue along the Green Gable Shore home to many sites that pay tribute to Anne of Green Gables.
-Visit the Anne of Green Gables Museum in Park Corner before driving to Cavendish the home of Anne of Green Gables.
-Make your way to Charlottetown, capital of Prince Edward Island.
-It was here that the founding fathers gathered for the Charlottetown Conference and discussions here led to the union of British North America which eventually became Canada.
+Continue along the Green Gable Shore, which plays host to many of the sites from the 1908 novel by Lucy Maud Montgomery, which in turn is showcased in detail at the excellent Anne of Green Gables Museum in Park Corner.
+Then, make your way to Charlottetown, capital of Prince Edward Island.
+It was here that the founding fathers gathered for the Charlottetown Conference, and discussions that led to the union of British North America, which eventually became modern Canada as we know it today.

 Stay: The Great George, Charlottetown, Prince Edward Island (Superior)